Alan teaches the Block Course “Christian Spirituality”

 Laurie lectures on Insights into Church History.

-Lorraine Taogaga (aka Whaea Lorraine) is the Kaiārahi of the Te Ao Māori Course, in which she will also lecture, in 2018
+Lorraine Taogaga (aka Whaea Lorraine) is the Kaiārahi of the Te Ao Māori Course.

 Malcolm lectures at Carey, on creativity and artistic expression in worship.

 Mark teaches contemporary apologetics at Carey and sits on the Carey Board.

 Mick lectures at Carey in Applied Theology, with a focus on NZ Society, Urban Mission, and Cross Cultural Studies.

 Peter will be teaching the Mission of God course in 2020 through the Centre for Chinese Research and Training.

 He is currently working on a major writing project and also preaches fairly regularly (mostly in Chinese Churches).